-The Council is required to produce a Development Plan Scheme (DPS) on an annual basis which outlines the process and timescales involved in preparing the new LDP.
-The first edition of the DPS contained a list of the various people and organisations that the Council would consult with throughout the LDP process.
-It asked for people to notify us if a group or organisation was missing from the list.

-When the Proposed LDP is published all neighbours who adjoin a site that is being included in the plan for development will be notified.
+The Council is required to produce a Development Plan Scheme (DPS) on an annual basis which outlines the process and timescales involved in preparing LDP2.
+The DPS contains a list of the various people and organisations that the Council consult with throughout the Plan process.
+People are asked to sign up to the Council's GovDelivery mailing list or e-bulletin so that they can be kept informed of any updates.
+Anyone that made a representation to the MIR will be notified when Proposed Plan is published.
+When the Proposed LDP2 is published all neighbours who adjoin a site that is being included in the plan for development will be notified.